On this page, you will find information pertaining to the Housing Choice Voucher Program, including the following:

 - Proof that all gas appliances have been inspected by a licensed technician (gas certification) within the last twelve (12) months may be requested at the inspector's discretion.

 - Fireplaces must either be in safe operating condition or sealed to prevent usage.

 - Entire dwelling unit, including attics, crawlspaces and out buildings, must be readily accessible at time of the inspection.
 (NOTE: Please provide ladder, if necessary.)

 - Attics and crawlspaces must be clean and free of hazards.

-- Walls and ceilings are clean, painted and free from holes, peeling, chipping or loose paint.
+- Walls and ceilings are clean, painted and free from holes.
+Peeling, chipping or loose paint is not allowed.